aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 * `helm default labels`: When this default is set, the user doesn't have to provide a value, but provided values are merged with a set of always rendered, recommended default labels for kubernetes objects (https://helm.sh/docs/chart_best_practices/labels/#standard-labels).

 ## JobTemplate
-This section explains which values can be set when the `JobTemplate` input scheme is used.
+This section explains which values can be set when the `JobTemplate` input schema is used.

 | Value                   | Type   | Default             | Description                                                                                                                                                                    |
 |-------------------------|--------|---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|